IIIF/api/source/presentation/4.0/model.md

 ### Range

-Ranges are used to represent structure within a Manifest beyond the default order of the Containers in the `items` property of the Manifest, such as newspaper sections or articles, chapters within a book, or movements within a piece of music.
-Ranges can include Containers, parts of Containers via SpecificResources or fragment URIs, or other Ranges, creating a tree structure like a table of contents.
-The typical intent of adding a Range to the Manifest is to allow the client to display a linear or hierarchical navigation interface to enable the user to quickly move through the object's content.
+Ranges are used to represent structure within a Manifest beyond the default order of the Containers in the `items` property.

 Ranges _MUST_ have URIs and they _SHOULD_ be HTTP(S) URIs.
 Top level Ranges are [embedded][prezi30-terminology] or externally [referenced][prezi30-terminology] within the Manifest in a `structures` property.
 These top level Ranges then embed or reference other Ranges, Containers or parts of Containers in the `items` property.
 Each entry in the `items` property _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.
 If a top level Range needs to be dereferenced by the client, then it _MUST NOT_ have the `items` property, such that clients are able to recognize that it should be retrieved in order to be processed.